Dorothea Nancy Waddingham - “Nurse Waddingham”.

 Dorothea was born at Hucknall

 near Nottingham in 1900 and after leaving

-school worked in a factory for a while before taking up a post at the Burton on Trent Workhouse infirmary in
+school worked in a factory for a while before taking up a post at the Burton on

-a lot of medical knowledge whilst working on
+Here she picked up quite a lot of medical knowledge whilst working on

 three children, Edwin, Alan and Mary over their eight year marriage.
 Thomas developed cancer of the throat and

 Click here for a

 to her maiden name and formed a relationship with their erstwhile lodger,

 Ronald Sullivan, who was six years her senior.
 Together they decided to open a